enter email:

 Always keep in mind that these are the most likely places to find gold.
 There is an old saying: "Gold is where you find it."
 What this really means is, you may find a spot that looks perfect and not find any gold at all or you may find a spot that looks like it would be barren but you find a "bonanza."
 Just try to keep your mind open to all possibilities.

-Prospector's Tip: After thoroughly panning, use a magnet to remove the black sands easily and quickly from your gold.
+Prospector's Tip: After thoroughly panning, use a black sand magnet to remove the magnetic black sands easily and quickly from your gold.
 The heavy black sand is usually quite magnetic while the gold is not.
+If your gold is magnetic - you have fools gold not real placer gold.
 Enjoy your time in the outdoors and don't forget to get the kids involved!

 Test your panning with one of our gold concentrate bags.
 Loaded with gold it will allow you to practice at home before going out on the river.
 Great for hand panning practice too!